Anthony Whitson-Martini is already distinguishing himself in operatic performance “with a resonant voice full of gravitas”.

 In concert and recital work, Anthony has received particular acclaim in performances of Handel’s Messiah (San Diego Master Chorale, La Jolla Symphony & Chorus, San Diego Community Orchestra, and Point Loma Chorale Union) and Brahms’ Triumphlied with the La Jolla Symphony & Chorus.
 Since living in Philadelphia, Anthony has performed a series of Brahms Lieder with Lyric Fest in the 2015/16 season, and solos in Bach’s Cantata BWV 140, Vivaldi’s Magnificat, and Faure’s Requiem.

 Anthony received an Encouragement Award from the Metropolitan Opera National Council Auditions, Western Region and won the Audience Choice Award in the San Diego District in 2014.
 Mr. Whitson-Martini was a winner in the 2019 and 2016 Musical Merit of San Diego Competition; received an Encouragement Award from the 2014 Lotte Lenya Competition, is a two-time 1st Place Winner in the La Jolla Symphony & Chorus Competition, a Finalist in the 2013 Burbank Philharmonic Competition, and won 2nd Place in the 2012 Carmel Vocal Competition.

-Anthony is currently working towards an Artist Diploma at the Academy of Vocal Arts; he holds a B.A.
+Anthony holds an Artist Diploma at the Academy of Vocal Arts and a B.A.
 Music from PLNU, studying with Dr. John Craig Johnson and Ines Irawati.
 He is a grant winner and is on the roster of Opera Buffs inc., as well as an alumnus of the Advanced Artist Program at Opera Works with Ann Baltz.